Outline

 Encouraging interdisciplinary research

-However, if we look at the logical structures in different fields, we are often struck by a commonality of ideas and concepts.
-In practice, when researchers in different fields talk to one another, it becomes apparent that mathematical methods for solving problems can be used beyond disciplines.
+However, if we look at the logical structures of different fields, we are often struck by a commonality of ideas and concepts.
+In practice, when researchers in different fields talk to one another, it becomes apparent that mathematical methods for solving problems can be used beyond fields.
 The RIKEN Interdisciplinary Theoretical and Mathematical Sciences Program (iTHEMS) aims to make breakthroughs by exchanging scientific ideas between researchers in theoretical and mathematical sciences.

 Utilizing modern mathematics